With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Mid Ohio Psychological Services Inc is a mental health treatment center in Ross County, OH, located at 114 Renick Avenue, 45601 zip code area.
 Mid Ohio Psychological Services Inc provides outpatient treatment.
-Mid Ohio Psychological Services Inc offers couples/family therapy, dialectical behavior therapy and cognitive behavioral therapy to children / adolescents, young adults and seniors 65 or older.
-Mid Ohio Psychological Services Inc also supports clients referred from the court/judicial system and people with trauma.
+Mid Ohio Psychological Services Inc offers group therapy, integrated dual diagnosis disorder treatment and couples/family therapy to young adults, seniors 65 or older and adults.
+Mid Ohio Psychological Services Inc also supports people with trauma and clients referred from the court/judicial system.
 Additional services at Mid Ohio Psychological Services Inc consist of court-ordered outpatient treatment and case management.

 Yes, Ohio offers free mental health services through various state-funded programs, community health centers, and non-profit organizations.
 These services may include counseling, therapy, support groups, and medication management.